kaw393939/student_python_dev_guide/README.md

 By the end of this guide, you will have:
 - A fully functional calculator application with basic and scientific operations
+- A professional command-line interface with interactive and batch modes
+- A web API with health checks and monitoring capabilities
 - A clean, well-documented codebase that passes industry-standard quality checks
-- A comprehensive test suite with high coverage
+- A comprehensive test suite with high coverage and performance benchmarks
-- A professional Git history showing your development process
+- Modern configuration management with environment-specific settings
+- A distributable Python package published to PyPI
+- Production-ready deployment with Docker containerization
+- Complete CI/CD pipeline with automated testing and security scanning
 - Hands-on experience with the same workflows used in professional software teams

 ## Common Pitfalls to Avoid